NeutrinoCorp/streams/README.md

 _Internal `Hub` architecture and specific flows of basic streams operations.
 On the left: Message publishing flow.
 On the right: Message consumption flow._

+### Message

+The `Message` type is the unit of information which will be used to interact with multiple systems through live infrastructure.

+`Streamhub` implements natively most of the CNCF's `CloudEvents` specification fields to keep consistency between messages passed through a stream.

+Just as the `CloudEvents` specification states, depending on the underlying communication protocol from Event Buses and Message Brokers (_e.g.
+MQTT, Apache Kafka, raw JSON, Amazon SNS_), a message will be constructed accordingly to the given protocol.

+For example, if using Apache Kafka, most of the message fields will be attached to binary headers instead the body of the message itself.
+In the other hand, if using Amazon Simple Notification Service, messages will be encoded into the raw JSON template for messages as AWS specifies on their API definition for SNS.
+These processes are independent from the `Marshaler` operations.
+Hence, message inner data (_the actual message content_) codec won't change.

+For more information about CloudEvents, please review this [repository](https://github.com/cloudevents/spec).

 ### Stream Registry

 An `Stream Registry` is an in-memory key-value database used by both `Listener Node(s)` and `Publisher` which holds metadata about every stream that will interact with the program.

-Moreover, stream metadata might contain useful information about the stream such as schema definition version and/or the schema definition name so components such as `Publisher` and `Listener Node` can find schema definitions from the `Schema Registry` in order to continue with their further operations normally.
+Moreover, stream metadata might contain critical information about the stream such as the name of the stream (_also called topic_), schema definition version and/or the schema definition name so components such as `Publisher` and `Listener Node` can find schema definitions from the `Schema Registry` in order to continue with their further operations normally.
+The stream name defined here is used by both `Publisher` and `Listener Node(s)` to interact with live infrastructure.

-The `Stream Registry` accepts reflection-based structs which will led to a registration with the given struct name (_e.g. main.fooMessage_) as string.
+The `Stream Registry` accepts reflection-based structs which will lead to a registration with the given struct name (_e.g. package_name.struct_name -> main.fooMessage_) as string.
 In addition, the registry also accepts plain strings as keys in order to increase flexibility (_one may use the stream name, e.g. foo-stream_).

 Note: If using plain strings as keys, remember to fulfill the `GoType` metadata field so the `Listener Node` handler can decode the incoming message data.
 If no `GoType` was found in stream metadata while consuming a message, the marshaling capabilities will be disabled to avoid program panics.

+Note: Using reflection-based stream definitions will lead to performance degradation when listening to streams.

 ### Unique Identifier Factory